The Higher ED Blog: Succession Planning in 5 Easy Steps for Canada’s Farming Industry

 Step Three: Open the lines of communication

 Regardless of whether their chosen successor is a family member, communicating with their loved ones that they wish to retire is important.
 If choosing a successor within the family, it is even more important to open up the lines of communication early to avoid familial conflict.
 If multiple family members wish to take over the business, they should let each individual explain why they would be a suitable successor.
 Even if not all candidates are chosen, the unsuccessful candidates will feel as though they have been heard before a decision is made.
-A noteworthy trend in succession planning for small- and medium-sized businesses, including farms, is that of selling the company to a group of people who then run it as
+A noteworthy trend in succession planning for small- and medium-sized businesses, including farms, is that of selling the company to a group of people who then run it as a cooperative business.

 Step Four: Choose a successor